You may wish to read an introduction to this section first.

 The exhibits displayed in the Town Hall provide clues to the long history of Osimo from the time it was a Roman colony (157 BC) to its final acceptance of the Papal rule at the end of the XVth century.

 The Cathedral houses other exhibits which are relevant to the history of Osimo.
 The sarcophagus containing the remains of four martyrs combines traditional Roman subjects with new ones.
-The lower part depicts a boar hunting scene (you may wish to see another sarcophagus with the same subject), whereas the lid depicts four small scenes showing events from the New and the Old Testament (The Nativity and the Adoration of the Magi, St. Peter striking a rock wall and drawing forth water, Noah in the Ark and Jonah being swallowed by a sea monster).
-These scenes have similarities with contemporary mosaics (the Magi at S. Apollinare Nuovo in Ravenna and Jonah in the Basilica of Aquileia - it opens in another window).
+The lower part depicts a boar hunting scene, whereas the lid depicts four small scenes showing events from the New and the Old Testament (The Nativity and the Adoration of the Magi, St. Peter striking a rock wall and drawing forth water, Noah in the Ark and Jonah being swallowed by a sea monster).
+These scenes have similarities with other sarcophagi (see a list of ancient sarcophagi which are shown in this website).

-(left) Ruins of Fonte Magna; (centre-above) medieval walls built above the ancient ones; (centre-below) firearm loophole made at the time of Pope Innocent VIII (1484-92); (right) XVIth century walls
+(left) Ruins of Fonte Magna; (centre-above) medieval walls built above the ancient ones; (centre-below) firearm loophole made at the time of Pope Innocent VIII; (right) XVIth century walls

 to recover it from the Goths who had taken possession